-As at Jan.
-31, 2021 s at July 31, 2020 Reclamation deposit: Deerhorn property \$ 85,212 \$ 85,212
+: April 30, 2021 As at July 31, 2020 Reclamation deposit: Deerhorn property \$ 85,212 \$ 85,212

 NOTE 8 - EXPLORATION AND EVALUATION ASSETS

 Deerhorn property

 The Company owns a 50% interest in the Deerhorn property, located in north western British Columbia, acquired from a company related by virtue of common directors.
 It may acquire an additional 25% interest by incurring all costs required to bring the property to commercial production.